maehem/Abyss/README.md

 # FlatlineJack
-An experimental adventure game in JavaFX styled after late 1980s Neuromancer PC game.
+An experimental adventure game in JavaFX styled after the late 1980s *Neuromancer* PC game.